 A brokerage contract should always be concluded in writing, the term is usually six to eight months, but also a permanent contract is possible.
-In order to avoid misunderstandings in hindsight, the amount of the commission should be agreed in writing.
+In order to avoid misunderstandings in retrospect, the amount of the commission should be agreed in writing.
 For the commission claim of the broker (see below) is that his "activities were the cause of the sale were."
-Since usually only one contractor is concluded with a broker (see below), after conclusion, here also the fourteen-day right of objection, a sale under exclusion of the broker is possible, nevertheless remains however its commission claim.
+As a rule, only with a broker a contract is concluded (see below), after completion, here is the fortnightly right of objection, a sale under exclusion of the broker possible, but still remains his claim for commission.
 For example, you have a contract with a broker, and you have 14 days from the date of the signature to file an appeal.
 If this period has expired, the contract is valid.
 Three weeks later, a neighbor comes to you and wants to buy your property.
 In this case, the broker has a commission claim against you, which is why it is always the cleaner way to refer the prospective buyer to the broker.
-Also note that the broker's claim has not expired for at least one year after the end of the contract if he can prove that he has brokered the buyer.
+Also note that the broker's claim has not expired for at least one year after the end of the contract if he can prove he has brokered the buyer.

-In NRW and most federal states sellers and buyers each pay 3,57% (including VAT) of the sales price.
-In Berlin, Brandenburg, Bremen, Hamburg and Hesse alone the buyer pays between 5,95 and 7,14% (including VAT).
-The costs always accrue after the notarial certification, down payments on the commission should never be made.
+In NRW and most federal states sellers and buyers each pay 3,57% (including VAT) of the selling price.
+In Berlin, Brandenburg, Bremen, Hamburg and Hesse, the buyer alone pays between 5,95 and 7,14% (including VAT).
+The costs are always incurred after the notarial certification, down payments on the commission should never be made.
 Some brokers now offer certain services as a kind of modular system.
 For example, you book separate individual services such as a rating, viewing appointments, preparation of a purchase contract, etc. This is clearly to be discouraged.
 Just one example: how should an expert visit to interested parties be made if not all the strengths and weaknesses of a property are known?
 It can be assumed that this system will not prevail.
-Another business model supported by elaborate advertising campaigns is the Berlin-based startup McMakler.
-The advertising promise that the seller does not need to pay a commission, but on closer inspection is a boomerang.
-Additional Information: link

-Further costs arise for the seller only if deletions still have to be made in the land register (mortgage, registered right of residence etc.).
-For example, if a mortgage over 200.000, - € is deleted, 500, - will be charged to notary and land registry fees.
+Further costs are incurred for the seller only if deletions still have to be made in the land register (mortgage, registered right of residence etc.).
+For example: if a mortgage over 200.000, - € is deleted, 500, - will be charged to notary and land registry costs.

-You can be sure, only a reputable brokerage company will usually insist on a qualified standalone contract when selling a private property.
-If several companies (general contract) are commissioned, the broker must accept the risk of not being paid at the end, and accordingly he will reduce his performance.
-In addition, the commissioned brokers have no obligation to prove to the seller in terms of their activities.
+You can be sure, only a reputable brokerage firm will usually insist on a qualified standalone contract when selling a private property.
+If several companies are commissioned (general contract), the broker must accept the risk of not being paid at the end, and accordingly he will reduce his performance.
+In addition, the commissioned agents have no obligation to prove to the seller, as far as your activities are concerned.
 It is also counterproductive if the same property is offered on the Internet several times with different texts and photos.
-The offer is "burned", so to speak, since every potential buyer has to assume that it is a distress sale.
+The offer is "burnt", so to speak, since every potential buyer has to assume that it is a distress sale.
 For commercial, special or foreign real estate, it is not uncommon for several brokers to be involved.

 Absolutely!
-Admittedly, experienced experts or brokers will generally recognize them themselves and will also complain about missing construction documents and permits.
-Nevertheless, a property can have vulnerabilities that only the resident can know.
+Admittedly, experienced experts or brokers will usually recognize them themselves and will also complain about missing construction documents and permits.
+Nevertheless, a property can have weak spots that only the resident can know.
 An example: the heating system is defective, which naturally does not stand out during a visit during the summer months.
-However, it would be fatal to leave this shortcoming unmentioned, because the future owner must assume that the heating works.
-It is therefore recommended.
-Damage to the property usually listed in the notary contract.
+However, it would be fatal to leave this gap unmentioned, because the future owner must assume that the heating works.
+It is therefore recommended that damage to the property is usually listed in the notary contract.
 If it later turns out that significant deficiencies have been concealed, either a portion of the purchase price may be reclaimed or the entire sale may be reversed.
-This risk should not expose a seller.
+This risk should not be exposed to a seller.

 If possible, that should happen.
 However, it must be distinguished whether the property is still inhabited or empty.
 In both cases, it makes sense to have existing defects such as the defective heating system or damage to the roof repaired at least.
-The potential expense in relation to the possible return can be calculated relatively accurately by an experienced real estate agent.
+The potential effort in relation to the possible yield can be calculated relatively accurately by an experienced real estate agent.
 What is impossible with an inhabited property, namely to remove the furniture, should necessarily take place in an uninhabited property.
 Example: inherited real estate.
-The establishment of a house, which has been inhabited for fifty years, acts as a deterrent to potential buyers, as they can not identify with the nostalgic aura.
+The establishment of a house that has been inhabited for fifty years is usually a deterrent to prospective buyers, as they can not identify with the nostalgic aura.
 In addition to the removal of all furnishings and other measures would therefore be useful.
-A screed looks more neutral than a brown carpet, a white wall more friendly than a 70s floral wallpaper.
-Any measure that makes the property look more neutral often has a positive effect on the selling price.
+A screed looks more neutral than an old brown carpet, a white wall more friendly than a floral wallpaper from the seventies.
+Any measure that makes the property more neutral will often have a positive effect on the selling price.
 In some cases it is also worthwhile to have the property prepared or even furnished by a home staging company.
-You will find more information in our special article on advantages and disadvantages of home staging: link
+For more information, see our special article on advantages and disadvantages of home staging: link

 Larger brokerage firms have a select clientele in their databases for each type of real estate.
-For example, for our home, we sell over 65% of all real estate to these clients, without the property ever being hired by Real Estate Scout or Immowelt.
-Even via virtual interior visits, a property can be discreetly marketed.
+For example, for our home, we sell over 60% of all real estate to these clients, without the property ever being hired by Real Estate Scout or Immowelt.
+Even through virtual indoor tours, a property can be discreetly marketed.
 Ask what actions the brokerage firm is taking to ensure your discretion.

 This question usually arises only in luxury properties in sought-after locations.
 Preliminary searches and, if necessary, the submission of an asset confirmation limit the risk to zero.
 An experienced real estate agent knows how sightseeing tourism can be avoided.